Are fans allowed at March Madness? Tickets, venues & more to know about 2021 NCAA Tournament - Up News Info

 How to buy tickets for March Madness

-The dates to buy First Four and first-round tickets through the NCAA have already passed.
-Below are the dates to buy tickets through the organization for each of the ensuing rounds, from Round 2 through the Elite Eight:
+First Four tickets through the NCAA are no longer available, though the NCAA does have options to buy tickets starting with the first and second rounds.
+Below are the dates to buy tickets through the organization for each of the ensuing rounds, from the Sweet 16 through the Elite Eight:

 Ticket portals open at 10 a.m.
 ET